-If, however, b is large then the increased risk of death may make it optimal to start reproducing at a smaller size.
-Some illustrative results are shown in Table 1.
+Table 1.
 If b gets too large then the resulting solutions are nonviable strategies: The species cannot survive because mortality is too high.
-Such nonviable strategies correspond to roots of Eq.
-(21) that are complex or negative.
+Such nonviable strategies correspond to roots of equation (21) that are complex or negative.

-7.4.
-An optimization model that leads to negative senescence
+7.4 An Optimization Model that Leads to Negative Senescence